AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 ## Topic

 A Topic is a keyword used to categorize [Markets](#market).
 All Markets must have a Topic, and are optionally allowed up to two sub-Topics to further categorize the Market.
 An example Market for "Will the New York Giants win Super Bowl 100?" might have a Topic of "Sports" and sub-topics of "American Football" and "NFL".
 The Topics are set by the [Market Creator](#market-creator) when a new Market is made and cannot be changed.

+## Trade Group

+A Trade Group is a set of [Orders](#order) that Augur's user interface groups together using an ID to uniquely identify a trade.

 ## Universe